Social progress powered by science

 See Progress and Plans for the Grand Challenges: An Impact Report at Year 5 of the 10-year Initiative, published January 2021.

 In July 2020, the AASWSW added a 13th grand challenge, Eliminate Racism, during a pivotal moment when the nation's and the world's attention were focused on racial injustice against Black people.
-UW School of Social Work Presidential Term Professor Michael Spencer co-chairs this new grand challenge.
+UW School of Social Work Ballmer Endowed Dean in Social Work Michael Spencer co-chairs this grand challenge